Visual Studio for Mac Tour

 Visual Studio for Mac is organized into several sections for managing application files and settings, creating application code, and debugging.

-When launched, Visual Studio for Mac displays a Welcome Screen as shown below:
+When launched, Visual Studio for Mac displays a Welcome Screen:

 The Welcome Screen contains the following sections:

 - Toolbar - Provides quick access to the search bar.
-When a solution is loaded, this is used to set app configurations, for debugging, and for displaying errors.
+When a solution is loaded, the toolbar is used to set app configurations, for debugging, and for displaying errors.

 - Getting Started - Provides quick access to useful topics for developers getting started with Visual Studio for Mac.